The-Heidi-Suite/heidi.microservices/docs/TRANSLATIONS.md

 The Destination-One sync integration automatically handles translations:

+- All listings and categories synced from Destination One are marked with `languageCode = 'de'` (German), as the source data is in German
 - Only fields that have changed (based on `sourceHash`) trigger translation jobs
 - Fields that haven't changed skip re-translation to avoid unnecessary API calls
-- Translation jobs are queued asynchronously via RabbitMQ
+- Translation jobs are queued asynchronously via RabbitMQ with the correct `sourceLocale = 'de'` so DeepL translates from German to target languages

+### Parking Spaces (Mobilithek Integration)

+Parking spaces synced from Mobilithek are also marked with `languageCode = 'de'` since the source data is in German.
+When translations are requested, the system uses German as the source language for DeepL translation.

 ### Supported Languages